 project kickoff meeting

-How to facilitate an effective kickoff meeting
+How to facilitate effective kickoff meetings

 Reading time: about 6 min